attn-pd/attn-pd.github.io/fiction_short/wilbur.md

 "What're you getting at?
 I said I don't care."

-The help raised their hands in placation.
+The help raised a hand in placation.
 "Alright alright.
 Just asking."
-They went back to the kitchen, but called back over their should, "Hey, what say you I eat lunch with you?
-I'm making you a sandwich now I need to take my break anyways."
+They went back to the kitchen, but called back over their should, "Hey, what you say I eat lunch with you?
+I'm making you a sandwich now and I need to take my break anyways."

 "No."